Pwnies/net/README.md

 office:
   vpn: myvpn
   routes:
-    # Local network
-    - 192.168.0.0/16 -> 192.168.1.1
+    - 192.168.0.0/16 -> 192.168.1.1 # Local network

 crappy-hotel-wifi:
   ssid: FreeWiFi
   # Pin access point address to avoid switching between a gazillion equally
   # crappy ones.
 This tends to give a more reliable connection.
   ap-addr: 00:11:22:33:44:55
-  # Connect to VPN when away from home
+  vpn: myvpn # Connect to VPN when away from home
-  vpn: myvpn

 wired:
   dns: dhcp
-  # The default is to pick a random MAC in one of the Macbook Pro ranges
+  mac: default # The default is to pick a random Macbook Pro MAC address
-  mac: default
-  # Don't send a hostname
+  hostname: # Do not send a hostname
-  hostname:

 static:
   interface: eth0